ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

 This is unwieldy, requires boilerplate, and cannot handle certain polymorphic functions due to monomorphism restrictions on record fields.

+**LocalModules GHC proposal**: The `LocalModules (#283) <https://github.com/ghc-proposals/ghc-proposals/pull/283>`_ proposal subsumes the functionality of ``ScopedImports``.
+``LocalModules`` is much more ambitious:

+  - **Full module definitions**: LocalModules allows defining entire modules (with data types, classes, instances, type families) inside other modules.
+ScopedImports only allows importing existing names.

+  - **New namespaces**: LocalModules creates new namespaces for grouping related definitions.
+    ScopedImports only controls visibility of names from existing modules.

+  - **Qualified re-exports**: LocalModules enables abstracting common import patterns via qualified re-exports.
+ScopedImports has no effect on exports.

+  - **Implementation scope**: LocalModules requires changes to the AST, renamer, and interface file format.
+ScopedImports requires only AST and renamer changes.

+  - **Complexity**: LocalModules is a significant extension to Haskell's module system.
+    ScopedImports is a minimal syntactic convenience.

+``ScopedImports`` addresses the most common use case (avoiding name conflicts) with minimal implementation complexity, while ``LocalModules`` provides a comprehensive solution to module organization.

 Unresolved Questions
 --------------------

-How does ScopedImports affect tooling like Haskell Language Server (HLS)?
+How does the ``ScopedImports`` language extension affect tooling like Haskell Language Server (HLS)?

-Will there need to be changes made to these tools to accomodate ScopedImports?
+Will there need to be changes made to these tools to accomodate scoped import declarations?

 Implementation Plan
 -------------------

-A working implementation is available at `https://gitlab.haskell.org/rgover/ghc <https://gitlab.haskell.org/rgover/ghc>`_ on the ``scoped-imports`` branch.
+A working implementation of this proposal is available at `https://gitlab.haskell.org/rgover/ghc <https://gitlab.haskell.org/rgover/ghc>`_ on the ``scoped-imports-v2`` branch.

-*The implentation was done by Claude Opus 4.5 (Anthropic) and reviewed by the author of this proposal, a Haskell programmer with no prior GHC contributions.
+*The implentation was done by Claude Opus 4.5 (Anthropic) and reviewed by the author of this proposal.
 The implementation may be incorrect.*

 The implementation touches the following areas:

 1. **Parser** (``GHC/Parser.y``): Extended the grammar to allow ``importdecl`` within ``decls``.
-Added productions for ``decls_and_imports`` and updated ``let`` and ``where`` clause handling.
+Added productions for ``decls_and_imports`` and updated let and where clause handling.

 2. **AST** (``Language/Haskell/Syntax/Binds.hs``): Added a new constructor ``HsLocalBindsWithImports`` to ``HsLocalBindsLR`` that wraps a list of